 Find the full printable recipe with specific measurements below.

-- Chicken: You can use rotisserie chicken for convenience or make my easy slow cooker shredded chicken or Instant Pot Mexican chicken.
+- Chicken: Rotisserie chicken is the easy route.
+You can also use my crockpot shredded chicken or Instant Pot Mexican chicken.

 How to Make Chicken Stuffed Peppers